Skip to main content

 When thousands of accounts use the same tools with similar prompts, the output converges toward a mean.
 Your AI-generated LinkedIn post sounds a lot like everyone else's AI-generated LinkedIn post.
 You're all drawing from the same well.

-I've been tracking this through our analytics at Sydium.
-Posts that are clearly AI-generated (no editing, generic hooks, buzzword-heavy) have seen declining engagement rates across all platforms through 2025 and into 2026.
-Platforms aren't penalizing AI content directly, but the audience is penalizing boring, samey content - and unedited AI output trends heavily toward boring and samey.
+The pattern shows up everywhere you look.
+Posts that are clearly AI-generated (no editing, generic hooks, buzzword-heavy) struggle to hold attention.
+Platforms aren't penalizing AI content directly, but the audience is penalizing boring, samey content, and unedited AI output trends heavily toward boring and samey.

 The accounts winning with AI-generated content are the ones treating generators as a starting point, not an endpoint.